 In supermarkets, for example, it works as follows.
 In just about every basket of purchases, you will find milk and bread.
 Knowing this, the supermarket places these goods in the far opposite corners of the store, forcing buyers to move around the store and increase their likelihood of buying other products.
 So, the search behavior of buyers is used to build stores as you currently see them.
 Knowing this, stores place the most popular and profitable goods in the main part of the store, and in the eye-level of the shelves and raise turnover.
 Of course, the list of goods will vary among stores, depending on the nature and needs of their customers.

-In respect to the world of digital financial design, if a visitor comes to your site to request a loan, do not tell him about the news of your bank or startup.
-Show him credit products, offer a calculator for quick evaluation of opportunities and an online form for a remote application.
+In respect to the world of Fintech product design, if a visitor comes to your app to request a loan, do not tell him the latest news of your startup.
+Show him credit products, offer a calculator for quick evaluation of opportunities and remote application.
 Make his search for a solution instantaneous and extremely simple.
-You can find a lot of examples from innovative financial services.
+You can find a lot of examples from innovative Fintech product designs.

 As you remember, I wanted to order a meal online, and, instead of getting help, I encountered obstacles.
 In the end, I purchased my meal at another place, at which it took only a few clicks and five minutes of my time.
 Do you think the first restaurant lost just my order?
 No ─ it likely lost a dozen times more, my lifetime value as a customer plus referrals.
 And the second restaurant, accordingly, acquired it.